- 2 packages (3.4 ounces each) cook-and-serve pudding mix

 - Assorted decorating icings and cake decorator candy flowers

 - In a microwave or heavy saucepan, melt chocolate chips and shortening; stir until smooth.
 Dip eggs in chocolate; allow excess to drip off.
-Return eggs to waxed paper to set.
+Return eggs to waxed paper to dry.
 Decorate with icings and candies as desired.
-Store in an airtight container.
 Yield: 10 eggs.